btjanaka/dance-old/README.md

      to the trivalent nitrogen - the Wiberg bond order, bond length, and element of each bond
 2. Use PLOTHIST mode to visualize the Wiberg bond orders from the previous step.
-   This requires the `output-tri-n-data.csv` file from the FILTER step.
+   This requires either the `output-tri-n-data.csv` file or the `output-tri-n-bonds.csv` from the FILTER step.
+Note that if you choose the `output-tri-n-bonds.csv` file, you will have to change some of the command line arguments, as the defaults are for `output-tri-n-data.csv`.
+   Specifically, `hist-min`, `hist-max`, and `hist-step` should be adjusted, most likely to around 0.5, 1.5, and 0.1, respectively.
 This step ultimately outputs the following file:
    - `output-histogram.pdf`: a PDF file holding histograms of the bond orders in every output-tri-n-data.csv file you pass in, as well as a histogram of the bond orders in all files combined (put on one plot together)